 Click on the icons to find out more detail on our learning technology services.

 Canvas (by Instructure) is a cloud-based learning management system (LMS) that is currently used by more than 700 colleges and universities.
-The university will transition to Canvas from Blackboard for all LMS activity by Summer, 2018.
-Blackboard access will end May 15, 2018.
-Data will not be retrievable after June 1, 2018.
+Canvas is the LMS at the University of Nebraska, all four campuses (UNK, UNL, UNMC, UNO) are using Canvas for teaching and learning.